auth0/docs/articles/custom-domains/index.md

 ## Auth0 features that use custom domains

-The following Auth0 features can use custom domains:
+The following Auth0 features can use custom domains.
+See [Configure Custom Domains for Specific Features](/custom-domains/additional-configuration) for details.

 ::: note
 Features not in the list are **not supported** by Auth0 with custom domains.